Adyg/django-heroku-s3/README.md

 ------
 - Create an app on [Heroku](https://heroku.com/) (aim for it's name to be the same as the Django project name, otherwise customization to the bash scripts will be needed)
 - Inside the vagrant box, go to the `/vagrant_data` dir and run `$ heroku git:remote -a [projectname]`
-- Inside the vagrant box, run the `$ ./deploy_heroku.sh` script to push the project to Heroku
 - Update the project Heroku settings (can be run inside the vagrant box, under the /vagrant_data dir):
 ```
 $ heroku config:set DJANGO_SETTINGS_MODULE=projectname.settings.heroku